MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/create-groups/manage-creation-of-groups.md

 To manage who creates Groups, the following people need Azure AD Premium licenses or Azure AD Basic EDU licenses assigned to them:

 - The admin who configures these group creation settings
-- The members of the security group who are allowed to create Groups
+- The members of the security group who are allowed to create groups

 The following people don't need Azure AD Premium or Azure AD Basic EDU licenses assigned to them: